RaphaelFGomes/ReactSpotifyAPI/README.md

-# Spotifood
+# React Spotify API
-This is a React project for iFood Frontend Test
+This is a React project for access Spotify API

 ## Aplication
 The application consists of showing the featured playlists of Spotify through some optional filters.